+a)

-a) c) Advertising
+c) Advertising

-P - CG401BEXI 200 No quotation is required where advertising is being purch through the WALGA media and advertising portal. d) Graphic Design, Printing and Marketing At least one written quotation is required where graphic design, pa and marketing services are purchased through WALGA or preferred suppliers who hold current branding styles formats layouts established in accordance with the City's Style Guide.
+No quotation is required where advertising is being purchased through the WALGA media and advertising portal.

+d) Graphic Design, Printing and Marketing

+At least one written quotation is required where graphic design, printing and marketing services are purchased through WALGA or CUA preferred suppliers who hold current branding styles formats and layouts established in accordance with the City's Style Guide.

 In all other circumstance, standard quotation requirements apply.

-Purchase of Stationery and Office Supplies No quotation is required where stationery or office supplies are purchased from WALGA or -CUA preferred suppliers. f) Purchase of Fleet One written quotation is required where light fleet is to be purch from WALGA or State Government Common Use Arrangements ( preferred suppliers. ii.
-Software and Specifically Associated Hardware No quotations are required for contracts for the provision, maintenar support of software and specifically associated hardware where: b)a) the value of the contract for the whole term is less than or equal tender threshold, in accordance with the Local Government (Fun and General) Regulations 1996, and; c)b) the responsible officer has good reason to believe that because unique nature of the goods or services required or for any other reit is unlikely that there is more than one potential supplier or; d)c) the supply relates to maintenance and support, by the software sur or their recommended contractor, of software and special associated hardware currently licensed for use by the City. iii.
-Banking Services No quotations are required for contracts for the provision of banking se where: a) the value of the contract is less than or equal to the tender threshold accordance with the Local Government (Functions and Gel Regulations 1996, and; b) a biennial review of fees is conducted to ensure the current provirates remain advantageous to the City.
+- e) Purchase of Stationery and Office Supplies - No quotation is required where stationery or office supplies are to be purchased from WALGA or -CUA preferred suppliers. - f) Purchase of Fleet - One written quotation is required where light fleet is to be purchased from WALGA or State Government Common Use Arrangements (CUA) preferred suppliers. - ii.
+Software and Specifically Associated Hardware

+No quotations are required for contracts for the provision, maintenance or support of software and specifically associated hardware where:

+- b)a) the value of the contract for the whole term is less than or equal to the tender threshold, in accordance with the Local Government (Functions and General) Regulations 1996, and; - e)b) the responsible officer has good reason to believe that because of the unique nature of the goods or services required or for any other reason, it is unlikely that there is more than one potential supplier or; - d)c) the supply relates to maintenance and support, by the software supplier or their recommended contractor, of software and specifically associated hardware currently licensed for use by the City.

+iii.
+Banking Services

+No quotations are required for contracts for the provision of banking services where:

+- a) the value of the contract is less than or equal to the tender threshold, in accordance with the Local Government (Functions and General) Regulations 1996, and; - b) a biennial review of fees is conducted to ensure the current provider's rates remain advantageous to the City.